Shell purse: Shell types and designs

 Shark skin accordion lining of a shell purse.

 Freshwater mussel shells were often used.
-Because they are relatively large bivalves the purse could accommodate an interior mechanism such as an accordion to separate coins into different denominations, etc. Shark skin was often used as a liner, dyed appropriately in red, blue, green, etc.
+Because they are relatively largebivalve the purse could accommodate an interior mechanism such as an accordion to separate coins into different denominations, etc. Shark skin was often used as a liner, dyed appropriately in red, blue, green, etc.

 Abalone, various kinds of clams, mussels, limpets and other species of seashells have been used to make shell purses.
 Identifying the exact species used for any individual purse is often very difficult, especially as the surface layer of the shell was often removed in order to expose the mother of pearl layer (where such a layer was present), or was ground and polished in order to show brighter colors.

 Shell purses were sometimes attached to a necklace, or had short chains attached that effectively made them into miniature handbags.
 Various clasps were used, secure by necessity, such as the 'kissing' type.